balena-io/docs/pages/learn/more/anti-patterns.md

 ### Incorrect config.txt/config.json settings

 These two configuration files are critical for the boot process on most devices.
 Specifically, a malformed `config.json` will cause any balenaOS devices to not boot properly, and a mangled `config.txt` (on certain Raspberry Pi-based devices) may cause a loss in functionality at boot.
-There are some tools that can help manage these files across devices, like [configizer][configizer] and [dtparam tuneables][dtparams].
+There are some tools that can help manage these files across devices, like [configizer](https://github.com/balena-io-playground/configizer) and [dtparam tuneables](/reference/OS/advanced/#setting-device-tree-overlays-dtoverlay-and-parameters-dtparam).

 ## Managing Resources

 ### Creating a reboot loop

 One common anti-pattern is to trigger reboots if some condition is met (using the supervisor API or D-Bus directly).
 Often this "fix" can cause reboot loops that are unexpected and cause more trouble than they fix.
-Nearly all components of balenaOS are health-checked and restarted if found to be non-functional, including the [operating system itself][watchdog] (when available).
+Nearly all components of balenaOS are health-checked and restarted if found to be non-functional, including the [operating system itself](https://balena.io/blog/keeping-your-system-running-watchdog/) (when available).

 ### Causing an out-of-memory (OOM) scenario

 When developing on low-footprint devices or for a heterogeneous fleet, it is easy to forget about managing memory consumption.
-Due to the nature of [Linux's out-of-memory killer][linux-oom], these events are often difficult to catch and debug.
-Individual services can be limited by balenaEngine using [directives in `docker-compose.yml`][docker-compose].
+Due to the nature of [Linux's out-of-memory killer](https://www.kernel.org/doc/html/latest/admin-guide/mm/concepts.html#oom-killer), these events are often difficult to catch and debug.
+Individual services can be limited by balenaEngine using [directives in `docker-compose.yml`](/reference/supervisor/docker-compose/#supported-fields).

 ## Managing Fleets